Harekam/Sunshine/README.md

 # Sunshine (A weather forecast app)

-An andriod app developed as a learning excerise from a Udacity course.
-The course is made by "Google" itself.
+A weather forecast app developed in android as a part of course conducted by Google.